 Rachel Bernsen is a choreographer, performer, dance educator and certified Alexander Technique teacher.
 Current projects include Ceremony of Strangers (working title), a curatorial improvisation project wherein artists from a range of disciplines come together for a series of performances; I Know You So Well, A Sound and Movement Choir for People Who Work in Healthcare, a multi-disciplinary work of movement, text, voice in collaboration with writer Rachel Kauder Nalebuff.
-She is also currently working with Yvonne Rainer and Emily Coates, dancing in a reconstruction/reimagining of Rainer's Parts of Some Sextets, a seminal work from 1965.
-Rachel is one part of Masters of Ceremony investigating improvisational practices and interdisciplinary possibilities with dancer and choreographer Melanie Maar and composer/performers Taylor Ho Bynum and Abraham Gomez-Delgado.
+Rachel recently performed with Yvonne Rainer and Emily Coates in a reconstruction of Rainer's Parts of Some Sextets (a seminal work from 1965) at Performa 19.
+She is a founding member of Masters of Ceremony, an interdisciplinary improvisational quartet with dancer and choreographer Melanie Maar and composer/performers Taylor Ho Bynum and Abraham Gomez-Delgado.
 She's created multiple works with visual artist Megan Craig including Traveling In Place (2017) for The Yale University Art Gallery and Colorada (2015) for Kunstverein Grafschaft Bentheim in Neuenhaus, Germany.

-Rachel has done multiple projects with composer Anthony Braxton including as choreographer for the latest production of Braxton's Sonic Genome Project (Torino Jazz Festival 2015).
-She was choreographer for his opera Trillium J which premiered in April, 2014 at Roulette in NYC and is a performer in his interdisciplinary Pine Top Aerial Music project.
+Rachel has done multiple projects with composer Anthony Braxton including as choreographer for his Sonic Genome Project (Torino Jazz Festival, Torino, Italy), as choreographer and performer for his opera Trillium J (Roulette, NYC) and as a performer in his interdisciplinary Pine Top Aerial Music project.
 She has created collaborative works with other established composers including vocalist Kyoko Kitamura, bagpipes player Matthew Welch and numerous projects with bassist and electronics artist Carl Testa and vocalist Anne Rhodes.
 Rachel was a participating artist in the World Performance Project's Think Jam: Improvisation Across Disciplines, a symposium on improvisation at Yale University.